 Once the contract work has been completed, it is important to carry out some form of review; again the extent of this will depend upon the nature and duration of the contract.

-This should consider the effectiveness of all the stages outlined above.
+The review should consider the effectiveness of all the stages outlined above.
 It is useful to consider a number of general points at this stage:

-- How effective was the initial planning?
+- how effective was the initial planning?

-- How did the contractor perform?
+- how did the contractor perform?

-- How did the contract go, overall?
+- how did the contract go, overall?

-- What lessons, if any, can be learnt for similar contracts in the future?
+- · what lessons, if any, can be learnt for similar contracts in the future?